A Quantum Gate Architecture via Teleportation and Entanglement: Conclusions

 \section{Conclusions}

 We have introduced QGATE, a new approach to implement quantum computing that is optimised by combining the measurement-driven aspect of MBQC with the circuit model’s algorithm dependent generation of qubit entanglement.
 QGATE performs universal quantum computing on logical qubits by realising the unitary evolution generated by $N$-body Pauli strings or Hamiltonians in matrix form.
 QGATE achieves this through the implementation of three primitives at the logical layer: Clifford operations, QGATE ancillas, and arbitrary-angle single-qubit measurements.
+Furthermore, where required, native QGATE operations (namely entanglement transfer, Sec.~\ref{sec:entanglement_transfer}) vastly reduce the resources required to implement the product formula (Trotterisation) overcoming the main drawback of such approaches to date \cite{wecker2014gate,childs2019faster,low2023complexity}.

 QGATE is based on different assumptions about the capability of the hardware compared to other recent photonic architectures, e.g., fusion based quantum computing \cite{bartolucci2023fusion} and spin-optical quantum computing \cite{Quandela24}.
 The former is primarily focused on limiting the entangled resource state to those that can be achieved with probabilistic photon sources.
 The latter utilises QEs as the physical qubits, with photons used to perform RUS gates within the coherence time of the QEs.
 Instead, QGATE assumes that QEs can be used to generate large redundantly encoded resource states \cite{sheldon2025}, and that we can have many of these QEs at our disposal, i.e., we have an abundant supply of deterministically generated 1D-like resource states.
 The key bottlenecks then become (\textit{i}) the probabilistic nature of gates in-between these resource states, (\textit{ii}) the compiler step required for translating quantum operations to the native gate set, and (\textit{iii}) the implementation of the non-Clifford operation and the reduction of the number of these non-Clifford operations required.
 Note, that (\textit{ii}) and (\textit{iii}) are currently areas of focus across all modalities, not just photonics.